-Animation 1: An animation of the “first” sequence of seven close-packing sphere arrangements generated by the “Dynamic Close-Packing Sphere,” geometry appears below:
+Animation 1, Page 271: An animation of a “first” sequence of seven close-packing sphere arrangements generated by the “Dynamic Close-Packing Sphere,” geometry:

-Animation 2: The animation below shows the “Golden Rectangle Sphere Cluster,” that corresponds with Cell RTR 1.6 of the first sequence – where the cluster will tessellate infinitely in 3D space.
-Three planes of close-packing spheres within Golden rectangle cells and three planes of hexagonal packing – for a further description see below.
+Animation 2 , Page 284: The animation below shows the “Golden Rectangle Sphere Cluster,” that corresponds with the sixth cell of the “first” sequence, Animation 1, (Cell RTR 1.6) – where the cluster will tessellate infinitely in 3D space.

 CLOSE-PACKING SPHERES: Close-Packing spheres are unique structures in that spheres touch each other and their centers triangulate.
 Close-packings of equal sized spheres have been known for millennia – to scientists, geometricians, and engineers, from Plato and DaVinci, to modern day chemists and molecular physicists.
 The manufacturers of almost anything circular or spherical use close packings to most efficiently pack their products, from nano-sized hollow spheres used in solar cells and lithium batteries, to packing tennis balls and optical cables.
 Structurally close-packing spheres and circles are stable and space efficient whilst their centers and contact points create infinite space-filling lattices.
 Molecules and atomic structures tend to follow close-packing arrangements and their lattices form many types of polyhedra.
 Their lattices make some of the most space efficient structures possible.